GliaX/Documentation/docs/getting-started/start-your-print.md

 After cleaning with Isopropyl Alcohol, use a separating agent such as glass cleaner (commonly called Windex).
 Other separating agents include [PVA glue](https://en.wikipedia.org/wiki/Polyvinyl_acetate) such as most [glue sticks](https://www.amazon.ca/s?k=pva+glue+stick) and [liquid glue](https://www.amazon.ca/s?k=pva+glue).

+## Change the filament
+Preheat the printer (check the filament tags for temperature ranges)

+Select "unload filament", be prepared to pull filament out

+Pick filament colour/material of choice.
+Cut off ends if brittle (cut diagonally so the tip has a point)

+Select "load filament".
+*For multi‒material printer, pre‒load filament into hose.
+Select "load to nozzle" > "load filament 1" to load first hose

+Under "Is filament extruding correct colour?" select "no" 5 or 6 times

 ## Clean the nozzle
 Remove any remaining ooze from the nozzle.
 Careful that the nozzle might be hot.